FriendsOfTYPO3/frontend_editing/Documentation/Installation/Index.rst

      :alt: User activation of frontend editing

 - Optional part is to be able to set the baseUrl for the frontend editing if server path is not a top directory.
-It is done by adding the following part to Setup typoscript:
+It is done by adding the following part to setup typoscript:

   .. code-block:: typoscript